fares-hm/articles/README.md

 1- Download the project to your localhost

-2- create the database meduimDB, and add the username and password medium with permission to mediumDB database
+2- create the database meduimDB, and add the username and password medium, with permission to mediumDB database

 3- Open the project and run the commands